CodingItWrong/codingitwrong.com/_drafts/dependency-inversion.md

 post_notifier.created(blog_post)
 ```

-This interface captures the role the notifier plays for the `CreateBlogPost` client: it's provided with a blog post that was created, and it takes care of any details about how to send a notification: what account to post it to, what the status message should say, etc. This message design makes the high-level `CreateBlogPost` class even more independent of its low-level collaborators.
+This interface captures the role the notifier plays for the `CreateBlogPost` client.
+It's provided with a blog post that was created, and it takes care of any details about how to send a notification: what account to post it to, what the status message should say, etc. This message design makes the high-level `CreateBlogPost` class even more independent of its low-level collaborators.

 ## Conclusion

 Class diagrams have helped us see that depending on abstractions doesn't automatically invert the direction of dependencies.
-Whether they're inverted depends on whether you decide that the client owns the abstraction.
+Whether they're inverted depends on whether you decide that the client owns the abstraction — it defines the abstraction.
 That decision influences the design of the abstraction, freeing up your high-level classes from low-level details.

 Take a look at the abstractions in your code and see if you can refactor them to focus more on the role they play in the client.
 And maybe even try drawing a class diagram to see if it helps!